Suresh Ranjan Goduka

-Suresh Ranjan Goduka (Assamese: সুৰেশ ৰঞ্জন গদুকা; born September 7, 1973) is an Indian poet and social activist from Assam.
+Suresh Ranjan Goduka (born September 7, 1973) is an Indian poet and social activist from Assam.
 He is the editor of Assamese monthly magazine Jeevan, which sells 5000 copies a month and founder of Jeevan kite and river festival.
 India Today listed Goduka among India's 35 young achievers who have shown determination, innovation and courage towards the uplift of the society.

 Early life and education

 Goduka's forefathers migrated to Assam from the erstwhile Rajputana a century ago.
 Goduka was born at Safrai Borpothar Gaon of Charaideo district in Assam on 7 September 1973.
 He is pursuing a PhD in communication design from Indian Institute of Technology Guwahati.